-Building control officers/surveyors (BCOs) work to ensure that new buildings, alterations, installations and extensions meet the regulatory standards in safety, sustainability, accessibility and design.
+Building control surveyors are also known as building control officers (BCOs), building inspectors or approved inspectors.
+They ensure that new buildings, alterations, installations and extensions meet the regulatory standards of safety, sustainability, accessibility and design.

 They can be involved in anything from the extension of a conservatory on a private house, to the construction of an entire shopping complex in the centre of a town.
 Using their professional judgement and understanding of current building legislation, they offer advice to building surveyors, construction workers and the public concerning any issues surrounding the proposed work.

-Should specified regulations not be adhered to building control officers may ultimately use their powers to prosecute (though only as a last resort measure).
+Should specified regulations not be adhered to, building control officers may ultimately use their powers of prosecution.

 Typical duties include: